bostongfx/cs460student_2020/08/README.md

-Assignment 8: The Walking Robots!
+Assignment 8: The Walking Robots with some dance moves in a club with a bouncer standing in the side!